Unraveling the sperm bauplan: Relationships between sperm head morphology and sperm function in rodents

 Rodents have spermatozoa with features not seen in other species.
 Sperm heads in many rodent species bear one or more apical extensions known as "hooks."
 The process by which hooks have evolved, together with their adaptive significance, are still controversial issues.
 In order to improve our understanding of the biological meaning of these sperm head adaptations, we analyzed hook curvature angles, hook length, and overall hook shape in muroid rodents by using geometric morphometrics.
 We also searched for relationships between hook design and measurements of intermale competition to assess whether postcopulatory sexual selection was an important selective force driving changes in this sperm structure.
 Finally, we sought possible links between aspects of sperm hook design and sperm velocity as a measure of sperm performance.
 Results showed that one hook curvature angle is under strong selective pressure.
 Similarly, hook length appears to be strongly selected by sexual selection, with this selective force also exhibiting a stabilizing role reducing intermale variation in this trait.
 The adaptive significance of changes in hook structure was supported by the finding that there are strong and significant covariations between hook dimensions and shape and between hook design and sperm swimming velocity.
 Overall, this study strongly suggests that postcopulatory sexual selection has an important effect on the design of the sperm head that, in turn, is important for enhancing sperm velocity, a function crucial to reaching the vicinity of the female gamete and winning fertilizations under competitive situations.

-Except where otherwise noted, this item's license is described as 2016 by the Society for the Study of Reproduction, Inc. This article is available under a Creative Commons License 4.0 (Attribution-NonCommercial), as described at http://creativecommons.org/licenses/by-nc/4.0
+Except where otherwise noted, this item's licence is described as 2016 by the Society for the Study of Reproduction, Inc. This article is available under a Creative Commons License 4.0 (Attribution-NonCommercial), as described at http://creativecommons.org/licenses/by-nc/4.0

 Related items